-Instructor response time for phone and email messages: Please allow 24 hours for a returned phone call or email response on the weekdays.
-Allow 48 hours response time on the weekend.
-Email is the BEST way to reach me.
+Instructor Response Time for Phone/Email: Please allow 24 hours for a returned phone call or email response on the weekdays.
+Allow for additional response time on the weekend.
+Email is one great way to reach me.
 Use your NFC GoMail when communicating via email.
+You can also contact me by text message at 229-251-2617.
+Make sure you give me your name and which course when texting.